A turquoise given by a loving hand carries with it happiness and good fortune. - Arabic proverb

 Turquoise was so loved by the ancient Egyptians that it became (arguably) the first gemstone to be imitated via the glazed ceramic and crushed quartz known as faience.
 In recent times the demand for turquoise has created a huge industry related to the synthesising of stones, while treatments for natural stones abound.
 Some of these treatments are difficult to detect even by experts.

-The most common imitation of turquoise encountered today is dyed howlite, a stone similar in appearance and weight to turquoise and containing natural black veining, but white in its natural state.
+Imitation Turquoise The most common imitation of turquoise encountered today is dyed howlite, a stone similar in appearance and weight to turquoise and containing natural black veining, but white in its natural state.
 Magnesite is also sometimes substituted, although it lacks the black matrix that makes dyed howlite so convincing.
 It is very difficult for the average person to tell the difference between real turquoise and dyed howlite, as tests require at the very least examination under magnification or the application of hydrochloric acid.

-Turquoise is an inherently fragile stone that varies greatly in colour and durability, and may therefore be treated to enhance both properties.
+Treated Turquoise Waxing and Oiling Turquoise is an inherently fragile stone that varies greatly in colour and durability, and may therefore be treated to enhance both properties.
 Once again there is historical precedent for treating turquoise stones.
 In both ancient and relatively modern times waxes and oils were used to produce a wetting effect, simultaneously enhancing the natural colour and lustre of the stone and increasing its hardness.
 This method of treatment is now considered reasonably obsolete as oiled and waxed stones may "sweat" even under gentle heat or if exposed to too much sun, or the wax may rub off, creating unsightly and uneven patches of dullness.
 However it is accepted by tradition, especially because the turquoise so treated must be of a high grade to begin with.

-Today turquoise is most commonly treated with epoxy resins, plastics or water glass in a process of impregnation termed "stabilization" or "bonding".
+Stabilization Today turquoise is most commonly treated with epoxy resins, plastics or water glass in a process of impregnation termed "stabilization" or "bonding".
 This may occur by dipping the stone briefly or via pressure.
 By this means otherwise unsaleable turquoise has become available to the general gemstone market.
 Like waxing and oiling, stabilization creates a wetting effect and improves the durability of the stone, however it is a far more permanent and stable method of enhancement.

 Stabilization is rejected by a few in the industry as too radical an alteration to the natural stone.
 However, it should be remembered that without such treatment most mines operating today would be unprofitable, the price of turquoise would increase astronomically, and the amount of turquoise available on the market would decrease by almost 90%, giving rise to a whole new industry for fake stones and reducing availability to those who love it.